bluefoliot/wegobucks/README.md

 * [Bower](https://bower.io/#install-bower)
 * [Grunt](https://gruntjs.com/installing-grunt)

-Clone this project to your local machine, and run start.sh.
+Clone this project to your local machine, and run start.sh <config.yaml file>.
 The app is accesible at localhost:8080.

 ## API